What is the information we collect?

 How can information be accessed and corrected?

-You can contact us in writing through the following channels:
+You can contact us through the following channels:

 A: Privacy Officer, Palliative Care Australia, PO Box 124 Fyshwick, ACT 2609, Australia

 If you are not happy with the response to your request to access or correct your Personal Information, you may be able to complain to the Office of the Information Commissioner online via www.oaic.gov.au or by calling 1300 363 992.

 How long will we keep your Personal Information?

 We retain Personal Information after we have used the Personal Information for the purposes for which we collected or received it.
 The duration that we keep your Personal Information for will be influenced by the nature of that information, and any applicable regulatory requirements.
 For instance, the minimum recommended period for retention of research data is five years from the date of publication.
 However, in any particular case, the period for which research data should be retained is determined by the specific type of research.
 The Australian Code requires for most trials, retaining research data for 15 years or more may be necessary.
 Financial transaction records are kept for a minimum period of seven years.